furter/hybrid-catalogues-samples/transpect_users_manual.md

 ![fixed and flowing layout systems](https://raw.githubusercontent.com/furter/hybrid-catalogues-samples/master/images/pager-digital-pages.png)

-The proprietary software InDesign holds a problematic monopoly on paper books production and is hardly escapable when wanting to create tools that address publishing as a whole.
-But since its converting tool isn’t very performing, proposing this IDML to EPUB option as part of the converter will be an inviting gesture and a first step towards open source design solutions for graphic designers.
+This part of the manual concerns the conversion from InDesign IDML documents to EPUB documents.
+The proprietary software InDesign holds a problematic monopoly on paper books production and it is hardly escapable when wanting to create tools that address publishing as a whole.
+But since the conversion to EPUB is not its speciality, proposing this IDML to EPUB open source converter will hopefully be an inviting gesture and a first step towards open source design solutions for graphic designers.

 ###Some of the components of the hybrid publishing converter: